 This information is pulled from Partner Categories.
 Datalogix, a data mining partner, collects this information when large purchases are made and reports it to Facebook to be used in ad targeting.
 More will be discussed on this later!

 If you were to click the Charitable Donations category, you’ll be shown the following sub-categories:

 - All Charitable Donations

 - World Relief

 If you were to select “Animal Welfare,” for example, you could target all Facebook users who have self-reported that they donate to animal welfare-related charities.
-This could be incredibly useful targeting for non-profits looking to reach potential donors who have given to a similar cause in the past.
+This could be incredibly useful targeting for non-profits looking to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More potential donors who have given to a similar cause in the past.

 This data is pulled from data mining partners Epsilon and Acxiom, formerly found within Partner Categories.
 In most cases, it’s consumer self-reported data from surveys and donations.